Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How Do I Measure Conformal Coating Thickness?

-There are several ways to measure the conformal coating thickness on a printed circuit board (PCB).Β They can be either used on dry or wet film coating.
+There are several practical ways to measure conformal coating thickness on a printed circuit board (PCB).
+Some methods are used on the wet coating before cure, while others are used once the coating has dried or fully cured.

 Non-destructive eddy current system

-Using a gauge and flying probe for the measurement the system is extremely easy to use.
-The process works by placing the test probe head flat on the surface of the conformal coating and the measurement is almost instantaneous.
-The system provides an immediate repeatable result for thickness measurement of conformal coating.
+Using a gauge and flying probe for measurement is straightforward.
+The process works by placing the test probe head flat on the surface of the conformal coating.
+The reading is almost instantaneous and provides a repeatable result for coating thickness measurement.

 Micrometer screw gauge

-The low cost method is using a calibrated micrometer screw gauge that can measure down to Β± 10 um.
-First measure a point on the board or test coupon, apply the coating, cure and measure the test coupon again at the same point.
-The difference gives you the coating thickness.
+A lower-cost method is to use a calibrated micrometer screw gauge capable of measuring down to around ยฑ10 ยตm.
+First, measure a point on the board or test coupon.
+Then apply the coating, allow it to cure, and measure the same point again.
+The difference gives the coating thickness.

 Wet film gauge

-The technique uses a comb with different size patterns that is placed in the wet coating and the imprint left indicates the wet film thickness.
-Knowing the solids content of the material means that the material thickness can be calculated.
+This technique uses a comb gauge with different tooth heights that is placed into the wet coating.
+The imprint left in the material indicates the wet film thickness.
+If the solids content of the coating is known, the approximate dry film thickness can then be estimated.

 A wet film gauge is a low cost method for measuring coating thickness while the conformal coating is wet.
 Using the solids content in the material and the wet film thickness allows the dry film thickness to be estimated.